 Field Preparation and Sowing

-The land was prepared by one deep ploughing, two harrowings, and leveling.
+The land was prepared by one deep ploughing, two harrowings and leveling.
 Fertilizers and organics were applied at 5–7 cm depth as per treatments.
 Mustard was sown on 15 October 2023 (pora method) at 30 cm row spacing, 3 cm depth, and 4 kg ha⁻¹ seed rate.
 Intra-row spacing (10 cm) was maintained by thinning at 15–30 DAS.
-Seeds were treated with Apron 35SD (6 g kg⁻¹) for white rust control.
+Seeds were treated with Apron 35SD (6 g kg⁻¹) for white rust control. mention the no.of rows/treatment

 Crop Management